johanbook/docs/security/countermeasures.md

 Software are designed with security in mind.

+- **Principle of least privilege** A system component should not have access to more than what it needs.

 ## Firewall

 A firewall is a networking middleware that decides what traffic should be